theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ Not   the same thing  a    bit    ! ” said the Hatter . “ You    might    just as    well    say   that          ‘          I
 # .
 NSg/C D   I/J  NSg/V+ D/P+ NSg/V+ . .
 V/J  D+  NSg/V  . .
 ISgPl+ NSg/VX/J V/J  NSg/R NSg/V/J NSg/V NSg/I/C/Ddem+ Unlintable ISg+
 > see   what   I    eat ’ is the same thing  as    ‘          I    eat what   I    see   ’ ! ”
-# NSg/V NSg/I+ ISg+ NSg/V .
-VL D   I/J  NSg/V+ NSg/R Unlintable ISg+ NSg/V NSg/I+ ISg+ NSg/V . . .
+# NSg/V NSg/I+ ISg+ V   .
+VL D   I/J  NSg/V+ NSg/R Unlintable ISg+ V   NSg/I+ ISg+ NSg/V . . .
 >
 #
 > “ You    might    just as    well    say   , ” added the March  Hare     , “ that          ‘          I    like        what   I    get   ’ is